-ASC 606 outlines a five-step framework for recognizing revenue from exchange transactions.
-The core principle of the guidance in ASC 606 is that an entity should recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the organization expects to be entitled in exchange for those goods or services.
-The YMCA's accounting policies related to revenues subject to ASC 606 as set forth below.
+GAAP outlines a five-step framework for recognizing revenue from exchange transactions.
+The core principle of the guidance is that an entity should recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the organization expects to be entitled in exchange for those goods or services.
+The YMCA's accounting policies related to exchange transactions is as follows: